 Scar Tissue Massage | San Francisco

-Treating scar tissue is a specialized form of fascial-tissue treatment.
-Scars result from tramautic injuries, repetitive stress injuries, and surgery.
+Treating scar tissue is a specialized form of soft tissue treatment.
+Scars result from traumatic injuries, repetitive stress, and surgery.
 Scars are a natural consequence of healing damaged tissue.
 However, they create problems in their own right especially when scar tissue formation is excessive.

-Often, scars result in a tightening of the surrounding tissue that can restrict movement or function in the body.
+Hard scar tissue after surgery is very common.
 These restrictions not only affect the joint, limb or surrounding area, but they can affect the underlying organs, too.
 This is because scar tissue has the potential to spread in any direction, including internally, throughout the body.

-Fortunately, releasing the scar can yield powerful results, which can improve mobility, diminish complications and decrease pain often associated with deep scars.
+Fortunately, releasing the scar can yield powerful results, which can improve mobility, diminish complications and decrease the pain often associated with deep scars.
 Working with scar tissue helps to stimulate scar tissue remodeling, bringing the involved tissues back to a more normal pattern and configuration.

 You will see visible changes in the appearance of the scar and gradually will notice a reduction in the tightness and restriction felt at the site of the scar.
 The duration of treatment will depend on how long you’ve had the scar, how deep it is, and the severity of any pain you may be having.
 There is no expiration date on scar release.

 Since the body’s fascial system is interconnected, a restriction or adhesion in one area will often affect other areas and result in compensation patterns and pain.
 When a scar has been released there is no longer a restriction in the flow of energy, blood circulation and lymph drainage.
 The body can then complete the healing process.